 It’s difficult to comprehend the “ultra-endurance” of the Arrowhead 135, a winter ultramarathon that pushes athletes to the limit, racing 135 miles across northern Minnesota in subzero temperatures, over patches of hard compact snow and through piles of newly fallen fluff.
 The race—which can be done on foot, bike or skis—takes participants down the Arrowhead State Trail from International Falls all the way to Tower.
 Approximately 150 typically enter, but only a few cross the finish line.

 Little Detroit Lake is in the heart of Minnesota’s winter wonderland.
-This community festival includes kid and adult activities ranging from arts to sports and fireworks.
+This community festival includes kid and adult activities ranging from arts to sports to a hotdish challenge.
 There’s the Freeze Your Buns 5K, curling and hockey on the sports side, while the entertainment takes the weather into play with a polar plunge and “frozen fireworks.”
 After all, a frozen lake isn’t a desert; it’s a winter playground.

 A city festival on Lake Minnewaska in central Minnesota, this one-day event combines all elements of lake culture and winter wonder into a single snow-packed Saturday.
 It begins with the Sweati Yeti obstacle run and later includes kids games on ice, a chili cook-off and polar plunge before ending with a classic fireworks show.
 Hosted by the town of Glenwood, area businesses from Starbuck, Alexandria and beyond come together to celebrate the season.